Sunday Morning Worship

 The Common Ground Church (CGC)

-equips people for a fulfilling, just life
+partners with people for a fulfilling, just life

 in the manner and values of Jesus.